Primordial black hole formation for an anisotropic perfect fluid: Initial conditions and estimation of the threshold: Initial conditions: Anisotropic quasi-homogeneous solution

 \subsection{Equation of state with $g(r,t)=R(r,t)$}

-At a first glance, the Misner-Sharp equations obtained in \eqref{MS-Equations} could have a non regular behaviour in the center ($R=0$) because of the anisotropic corrections given by the two terms:
+At a first glance, the Misner-Sharp equations obtained in \eqref{MS-Equations} could have a non regular behavior in the center ($R=0$) because of the anisotropic corrections given by the two terms:

-The first one is naturally cured by the behaviour of $U\sim HR$, as specified in \eqref{Perturbed Variables}, while the second term, having $\Gamma(0) = 1$, requires a careful choice of the energy density profile, which will determine the difference $\left( p_\mathrm{r}-p_\mathrm{t} \right)$.
-However this problem can be avoided with a careful choice of $f(r,t)$: in particular choosing $g(r,t) = R(r,t)$ is both canceling the possible divergence and making $\lambda$ naturally scale independent parameter, having in this way a free scale problem as in the isotropic case.
+The first one is naturally cured by the behavior of $U\sim HR$, as specified in \eqref{Perturbed Variables}, while the second term, having $\Gamma(0) = 1$, requires a careful choice of the energy density profile, which will determine the difference $\left( p_\mathrm{r}-p_\mathrm{t} \right)$.
+However this problem can be avoided with a careful choice of $g(r,t)$: in particular choosing $g(r,t) = R(r,t)$ is both canceling the possible divergence and making $\lambda$ a naturally scale independent parameter, having in this way a scale-free problem as in the isotropic case.

-This choice looks mathematically elegant and simple, but it has the drawback to introduce into the EoS a non local quantity, namely $R(r,t)$.
+This choice looks mathematically elegant and simple, but it has the drawback of introducing into the EoS a non local quantity, namely $R(r,t)$.
 Although it looks to be ad-hoc, it is useful to analyze such a case as a simple toy model in order to study the structure of the solution of the system of equations \eqref{eq:metric+hydrodynamic perturbations}.

 In this case, the explicit equations for the perturbation of the radial pressure $\tilde{p}_\mr$ and the lapse perturbation $\tilde{A}$ are given by \beq \tilde{p}_\mathrm{r}-\tilde{\rho}=-\frac{2\lambda}{3} rf(r) \,, \eeq \beq \tilde{A}^\prime = - \frac{1}{4}\left[ \tilde{p}^\prime_\mathrm{r} - 2 \lambda f(r) \right]\,, \eeq where